thomas-melville/myNotes/General/Open_Source_Projects/Ansible.md

 It gathers loads of information about the target host.
 It is all stored in facts and they can be accessed like any other variable.
 A special type of variable
+it runs a setup module to get all this information about the remote nodes

 ## Modules